campus for small-scale domestic-oriented care

 standardized small-scale living

-‘t Huis Courtrai is 100% synonymous with standardized small-scale living.
+‘t Huis Kortrijk is 100% synonymous with standardized small-scale living.
 This means that the living environment is designed to create a family-like atmosphere where residents feel safe and comfortable.
 By emphasizing small living groups and an intimate environment, the focus is on the well-being of the residents.

 The new building of the MRS ‘t Huis will include eight living groups.
 These small groups live at a domestic pace in a friendly atmosphere, with their own kitchen and living space, and can accommodate individuals based on their care needs, such as residents with dementia.

 But there are other advantages as well.
 This approach helps to prevent the spread of viruses and allows for quicker control over outbreaks.
-This was indeed the starting point from the very beginning of the project (the first decision by the CPAS council dates back to 2014).
+This was indeed the starting point from the very beginning of the project (the first decision by the OCMW council dates back to 2014).
 We are even more convinced of this today due to the COVID-19 crisis.

 a dynamic healthcare campus